ritvikindupuri/Falcon-Intelligence/README.md

 ```
 <p align="center"><b>Figure 1: System Architecture Overview</b></p>

-**Description**: The analyst interacts with the **Interface Layer**, which passes intent to the **Reasoning Layer**.
+ The analyst interacts with the **Interface Layer**, which passes intent to the **Reasoning Layer**.
 Here, the Agentic Controller manages a multi-step thinking loop, querying the **Integration Layer** for specific telemetry data before synthesizing a final, expert-level report for the user.

 ---